telefonicaid/fiware-orion/README.md

 sudo ldconfig      # just in case... it doesn't hurt :)
 ```

 * (Optional proxyCoap) Install cantcoap (with dependencies).
-Note that we are using a particular snapshoot of the code (corresponding arround July 21st, 2014) given that cantcoap repository doesn't provide any releasing mechanism.
+Note that we are using a particular snapshot of the code (corresponding to around July 21st, 2014) given that cantcoap repository doesn't provide any releasing mechanism.
 ```
 sudo yum install clang CUnit-devel